akotronis/StarWarsAPI/README.md

 - A single StagedRelationship table temporarily stores relationships between resources using SWAPI IDs (from_swapi_id, to_swapi_id).
 - This avoids keeping large mappings in memory, and the table is indexed for fast join operations.
 - After all entities are inserted, this table is used to populate the corresponding many-to-many through tables in bulk.
+- In this branch we experiment with ***partitioning the StagedRelationship*** using the [django-postgres-extra](https://django-postgres-extra.readthedocs.io/en/latest/table_partitioning.html) package and following the [PostgreSQL Partitioning in Django](https://pganalyze.com/blog/postgresql-partitioning-django) resource.

 ### Database schema
 <p><img src="./resources/database-schema-staged.png" alt="Database Schema" width="800"/></p>